 Jump Start - summer programme for new students

-Join the Jump Start programme - registration now open
+Join the Jump Start programme - registration will open in October 2020

 Hamilton and Tauranga Campuses